blackosinter/GSwitch/README.md

   <img src="https://github.com/user-attachments/assets/13fdef2d-4996-4245-be6e-72b6206bc491">
 </p>

-This extension simplifies changing the language and country settings for Google Search and Google Lens.
-With this extension, users can easily switch between different languages and regions, optimizing their search results to better match their preferences.
+This extension simplifies changing language and country settings for Google Search and Google Lens.
+With this extension, users can easily switch between different languages and regions, optimizing search results to better match their preferences.

 ## Features